Each group played a department within the company. The UML diagrams below result from the exercise and the class’s thinking.

 The exercise demonstrated the necessity for communication, and for coherent systems to support it.
 Each actor requires and supplies a set of information to complete their job.

-This interdependence reinforces the need to apply methods to ensure that the quality of data exchanged remains high to maintain efficiency within the organisation.
+This interdependence reinforces the need to apply methods to ensure that the quality of data remains high to maintain efficiency within the organisation.

 Process across the supply chain